Totoual/oef-sdk-python/docs/source/user/install.rst

 In several parts of the documentation, we require that an instance of the OEF Node is running on your local machine.

-We suggest to follow the guide about how to run an OEF Node:  :ref:`oef-node`.
+We suggest following the guide about how to run an OEF Node:  :ref:`oef-node`.